A/B Testing

 * The split is random and evenly distributed

-* You can control the percentage split by adjusting the modulo
+* You control the percentage using the traffic controls in the Experiments panel

 ### Assigning leads to groups